The battle to be Washington State’s starting QB: Here are the four contenders

 Jarrett Guarantano, graduate transfer

-Guarantano was one of the top-ranked dual threat quarterbacks in the country coming out of Bergen Catholic High School in Oradell, N.J., and big things were expected at Tennessee.
+Guarantano was one of the top-ranked dual-threat quarterbacks in the country coming out of Bergen Catholic High School in Oradell, N.J., and big things were expected at Tennessee.

-He started in 32 games for the Volunteers over the past four seasons, completing 494 of 808 passes for 6,174 yards and 38 touchdowns with 17 interceptions.
+He started 32 games for the Volunteers over the past four seasons, completing 494 of 808 passes for 6,174 yards and 38 touchdowns with 17 interceptions.

-Tennessee did not have a lot of success, with a record of 20-27 the past four years, and Guarantano received death threats from angry fans.
+Tennessee did not have a lot of success, with a record of 20-27 the past four years, and Guarantano got death threats from angry fans.

 He was ready for a fresh start, and is getting that in Pullman.